Guide to a Perfect trip in Egypt!

-Ras Abu Galum Protectorate in Egypt is located near Taba and was declared as a reserve in 1992 primarily for the protection of mangroves and coral reefs.
-The reserve lies to the north of the nabq protectorate along the Gulf of Aqaba.
+The Ras Abu Galum Protectorate is near Taba and was declared a reserve in 1992 primarily for the protection of mangroves and coral reefs.
+The reserve lies to the north of the Nabq Protectorate along the Gulf of Aqaba.
 The land area covered by Abu Galum is about 400 square km.

-Abu Galum Protectorate is a narrow coastal plain which has high coastal mountains and the area plays a significant role in regulating the use of land.
-The many channels are a home to more than 165 plants species which even includes the medicinal plant, Batheran which is used for treating abdominal colic.
+The Abu Galum Protectorate is a narrow coastal plain with high coastal mountains and the area plays a significant role in regulating the use of land.
+The many channels are a home to more than 165 plants species which even includes the medicinal plant, Batheran, which is used to treat abdominal colic.
 The wildlife in the area includes the Hyrax, the Rupell's Fox and the Striped Hyena.
-Also ten species of snakes and lizards can be seen when at this protectorate.
+Also, ten species of snakes and lizards can be seen when at this protectorate.
 It’s always advised to visitors to avoid the sandy areas which have vegetation and a local Bedouin guide must always accompany you when visiting this area.

-The protectorate is referred to be the best kept secrets of Sinai and depicts a picturesque protected area of Egypt.
-Its spectacular granite mountains ending abruptly on a narrow coastal plain fronted by rich coral reefs makes it a worthwhile visit.
+The protectorate is referred to be the best-kept secrets of Sinai and depicts a picturesque protected area of Egypt.
+Its spectacular granite mountains ending abruptly on a narrow coastal plain fronted by rich coral reefs make it a worthwhile visit.

-Sannur Valley Cave Protectorate is located in the Beni-Suef
+The Sannur Valley Cave Protectorate is in the Beni-Suef governorate...